-First, let's get started with ZAP.
-ZAP is an intercepting proxy that intercepts and re-encrypts HTTPS traffic for easy debugging.
+First, let's get started with ZAP: ZAP is an intercepting proxy that intercepts and re-encrypts HTTPS traffic for easy debugging.
 Click on the big blue button on the ZAP homepage to download it.
-If you choose to use another proxy (I hear Burp Proxy is a common choice) feel free to do so as our approach should work with both.
-Now, whichever proxy you use, let it export its certificate to a file such as
+If you choose to use another proxy (I hear Burp Proxy is a common choice) feel free to do so, as our approach should work with both.
+Now, whichever proxy you use.
+Let it export its certificate to a file, e.g., owasp_zap_root_ca.cer.
+You also have to make sure that ZAP does not listen on localhost, but on your public ethernet IP address.
+This is because b2g-desktop's localhost does not point to your desktop computer, but something within the b2g binary itself.
+For our example, we will use my IP address, 10.264.1.5.

 Accepting certificates is a thing that happens in settings.
-As discussed elsewhere, these are stored in profiles.
-So here's a short primer on Firefox profiles:
+As we had it earlier, these are stored in profiles.
+So here's a short primer in Firefox profiles:

-Start the Firefox profile manager suing the -P option on the command line, and make sure that Firefox is not using any existing Firefox sessions (
+Start the Firefox profile manager (-P), and make sure that the firefox to be called does not use any existing firefox sessions (-no-remote):

 firefox -P -no-remote